ICG58/ICG-FINAL-ASSIGNEMENT/README.md

 START

     INPUT ("your Home address")
-         home( town, home_number, street_name)
+           GET address  home ( town, home_number, street_name)
-       GET address
                   DISPLAY ("Thanks for trusting us, your item will be delivered by tomorrow") END